-HOW TO BECOME A TRAVEL BLOGGER
+HOW TO START A SUCCESSFUL TRAVEL BLOG

 I have been blogging for almost a year now and while I am not a six-figure entrepreneur, it has opened up a lot of opportunities for me and I make enough to survive while on the road.
 My aim was always to be able to fund continual travel.
 After 10 months my blog is viewed more than 75,000 times a month and is on track to be viewed 100,000 times per month by the end of my first year of blogging.
 More importantly, I get emails each day from people thanking me for helping them plan a trip to the Philippines, Oahu or other locations around the world.
 I get to explore the world, improve my photography and challenge myself in so many different areas.